Home » Beef » Cheese Stuffed Taco Meatloaf

 • Transfer to Skillet – Press 1/2 of the meatloaf mixture into the skillet.

-• Cheese Layer – Gently press the pepper-jack cheese slices over the meat keeping at least 1/2-inch from the edge.
+• Cheese Layer – Gently press the pepper-jack cheese slices over the meat mixture keeping at least 1/2-inch from the edge.
 Top with the remaining meatloaf mixture.

 • Finish Baking – Continue to bake for an additional 20-30 minutes or until cooked through and the meat is no longer pink.

-• If you want to assemble this taco meatloaf in advance you can.
+• Make-Ahead Tip: If you want to assemble this taco meatloaf in advance you can.
 To do so, assemble it completely per the recipe then cover it and chill in the refrigerator overnight.
 It’s best to wait and pour the taco sauce on top as recommended per the steps in the recipe.
 Should you choose to assemble this meatloaf ahead of time, you can use an alternate pan or skillet instead of cast iron.

 baked meatloaf in a skillet